SteveEmmerich/zoo/README.md

 To get started, simply run `zoo` followed by your command.
 For example, running `zoo node index.js` will take the environment variables from `.env` and inject them into the Node process, giving you access to them with `process.env`.

-Any variables you specify will be appended to the existing environment variables.
-If you specify a variable that already exists, it will be skipped.
-This can be overridden with the `--force` flag (e.g. `zoo PWD=/ --force node index.js`).

 ## Usage

 Your `.env` file should be in the form of `NAME=VALUE` with one variable per line, and should be in the root directory of your project.
 It should be ignored from your source control.